REM Minnesota DSPs Chosen as 2017 DSP of the Day by The MENTOR Network

 “What I enjoy most about working in a direct support role is that it’s one-on-one interaction with the individuals we serve and you get to know them well.
 Out in the community, I enjoy walking dogs at The Humane Society with one of the individuals we serve and we recently had the pleasure of experiencing the Como Zoo and the Martin County Fair.”

 “What I enjoy about working at REM is gaining knowledge, understanding, and better ways to help the people we serve.
-Recently, I was fortunate to be invited to watch my client play in the Special Olympics softball tournament.
+Recently, I was fortunate to be invited to watch an individual play in the Special Olympics softball tournament.
 I cheered him on as they won their last game of the tournament.”

 “I enjoy the bond that is established and the trust the individuals I serve have for me.
 I enjoy being a mentor to them, helping them achieve goals they set for themselves and seeing the potential they have.
 Some of our favorite things to do in the community include going out for coffee, playing skip bo, then hitting the library to work on typing.
 Recently we went to the River Rats water ski show—everyone thought that was pretty cool to watch.”